boros1701/lu2ndsem/README.md

 # lu2ndsem
-Marerial from 2 nd Semester studies
+Materials from 2 nd Semester of LU studies